Cristiano Del Grosso

-Cristiano Del Grosso (born 24 March 1983) is an Italian footballer who plays as a left back.
+Cristiano Del Grosso (born 24 March 1983) is an Italian football coach and former left back.
+He is currently in charge as the Under-19 youth coach of Palermo.

 He is the twin brother of Federico, who is also a defender.

-Club career
+Playing career

 Siena

 Del Grosso renewed his contract with Siena on 15 June 2011, signing a new 2-year contract.

 Venezia

-On 18 August 2017 newly promoted Serie B side Venezia signed Del Grosso for the 2017–18 season.
+On 18 August 2017, newly promoted Serie B side Venezia signed Del Grosso for the 2017–18 season.

 Pescara

 On 17 July 2018 he signed with Serie B club Pescara.

 Real Giulianova

 On 5 September 2020 he returned to his native city and joined Real Giulianova in Serie D.

 Casertana

 On 1 January 2021 he signed with Serie C club Casertana.

+Coaching career

+After retirement, Del Grosso returned to Pescara as an Under-16 youth coach and then as a first-team assistant coach.
+In 2022, he joined Palermo as the club's new Under-17 youth coach.

+On 30 July 2024, Palermo announced the promotion of Del Grosso as their new Under-19 youth coach.